Core model

 A rule holds reusable grounding, classification, or best-practice logic so the same policy does not get copied into multiple skills and flows.

-ASIC example: rules/common/evidence-grounding.md requires explicit RTL evidence for claims, and rules/timing/register-evidence.md defines when a timing object is trusted vs unresolved.
+Example: rules/common/evidence-grounding.md requires explicit RTL evidence for claims, and rules/timing/register-evidence.md defines when a timing object is trusted vs unresolved.

 Flow